Anna Vyrubova: Early life

 Anna Alexandrovna Taneeva was born in Oranienbaum as the daughter of Aleksandr Taneyev, Chief Steward to His Majesty's Chancellery and a noted composer.
-Her mother, Countess Nadezhda Tolstoy, was descended from Field Marshal Mikhail Kutuzov.
-Due to these connections, she was attached to the imperial court at an early age.
+Her mother, Countess Nadezhda Tolstoy (1860-1937), descended from Field Marshal Mikhail Golenishchev-Kutuzov, Prince of Smolensk.
+These connections allowed her to become attached to the imperial court at an early age.
 She had two younger siblings: Sergei and Alexandra.